 - Visits Raja Ampat, Banda Sea, Sulawesi, Wakatobi

-- Two 10 day tours that include North Sulawesi through 2019
+- Five 13 day tours that include North Sulawesi

 - Cabins with ensuite bathrooms